keyban-io/sdk-js/packages/sdk-react/README.md

 - **`appId`**: Your application ID for authentication with the Keyban API.
 - **`chain`**: The blockchain network used by Keyban (e.g., `KeybanChain.KeybanTestnet`).
 - **`accessTokenProvider`**: A function that returns your access token for authentication.
+- **`clientShareKeyProvider`**: A function that provides a key used to cipher the client's share of the end user.
+This key is stored securely in Keyban's infrastructure, ensuring that Keyban cannot sign operations on behalf of end users.
+We recommend providing a unique key per client share to enhance security.

 ## Using React Hooks